Circleville Pumpkin Show

-The Circleville Pumpkin Show is an annual festival held in Circleville, Ohio, about 30 mi south of the state capital of Columbus.
+The Circleville Pumpkin Show is an annual show held in Circleville, Ohio, about 30 mi south of the state capital of Columbus.
 The festival, which is held to celebrate local agriculture, is headed up by the Circleville Pumpkin Show Corporation.
 Considered to be the biggest festival in the United States dedicated to the pumpkin, it is billed as The Greatest Free Show On Earth.
 Attendance has topped 400,000 for the four-day event, which is free to enter.

 Dates

 The Pumpkin Show begins on the third Wednesday of October and lasts until the following Saturday.
 In recent years, a Tuesday preview night "for locals" has been introduced, adding an unofficial half day to the event.

 Locations

 Starting on the Sunday before the festival, work begins to restrict traffic in downtown Circleville.
 The restricted areas dedicated to the show are from South Scioto Street on the west to Pickaway Street on the east, and Watt/Pinckney Street on the north to Franklin Street on the south.
 More than 12 blocks are restricted by this event, which causes massive detours throughout a major portion of the city, including State Route 56 and U.S. Route 22.
 Because there is no organized parking system, many small businesses, individuals, and non-profit organizations provide parking for varying fees.